haffani/gatsby-theme-portfolio/content/posts/wordpress-publish-error/index.md

 ---
-title: Wordpress Publishing Error
-description: Trying to create a simple post in WordPress
+title: About GraphQL
+description: How i realized the importance and how graphql is suer useful
 date: "2019-12-03"
 draft: false
-slug: "/pensieve/wordpress-publish-error"
+slug: "publications/graphql"
+img: "graphql"
 tags:
-  - WordPress
+  - GraphQL
 ---

 ## Problem